lichangwei/lichangwei.github.io/source/_posts/2013-09-28-A-Beginner's-Guide-to-HTTP-Cache-Headers.md

 Some Caveats

-Now that we've gotten some of the standard and expected behaviours out of the way, we should probably mention that not every CDN or User Agent will behave according to the specification, which I'm sure is not news to anyone familiar with browser compatibility issues.
-For this reason, it is a good idea to test your services before launching a live resource to make sure the behaviour you get is what you expected; it will save you money.
+Now that we've gotten some of the standard and expected behaviors out of the way, we should probably mention that not every CDN or User Agent will behave according to the specification, which I'm sure is not news to anyone familiar with browser compatibility issues.
+For this reason, it is a good idea to test your services before launching a live resource to make sure the behavior you get is what you expected; it will save you money.

 Also, you may have noted that a lot of the headers seem to be either duplicated or overlapping.
 Some of this is because there are subtle differences between the different methods, and also because the web is shifting over from HTTP/1.0 to HTTP/1.1, which uses the "cache-control" much more heavily.
 Generally it is safe to set both and let the CDNs and User Agents figure out which one they care to listen to.